JeevanandanRamasamy/C-Data-Structures/README.md

 345286179

 When given such a file, sudoku must determine whether the completed puzzle is a correct solution (meaning it satisfies the three properties).
 If so, it prints correct.
 Otherwise, it prints incorrect.
 If the input file does not exist, is not readable, or does not follow the format specified here, sudoku  prints error.

+#### Usage

+$ ./sudoku file1.txt

+correct

+#### Solvability Checking

+The input file contains an almost-completed Sudoku puzzle.
+The format is the same as above—nine lines with nine characters each—except that up to two of the characters may be spaces instead of digits.
+The spaces indicate that the digit for that element is unspecified.
+The input file file2.txt contains an almost-completed puzzle with two unknown entries:

+435269781

+682571493

+1978345 2

+826195347

+374682915

+951743628

+519 26874

+248957136

+763418259

+If the input file contains an almost-completed puzzle, sudoku must determine whether the puzzle can be solved.
+If the puzzle has unspecified entries, can they be replaced by a digits such that the completed puzzle is a correct solution?
+If so, sudoku prints solvable.
+Otherwise, it prints unsolvable.
+If the puzzle contains no unspecified entries (that is, it is a completed puzzle), sudoku will print correct or incorrect as before.

+If the input file does not exist, is not readable, does not follow the format specified above, or contains more than two unspecified elements, sudoku prints error.

+#### Usage

+$ ./sudoku file2.txt

+solvable